andreafabrizi/DNSProxy/README.md

 * multiversion PHP 5/7, depending on hosting provider due to slightly different implementation of print(), random css, incompatibility of h1/h2, headers, etc
 #### Version 1.01 - March 2017:
-* works with millions query [not anymore since I added TCP]
+* works with millions query, tested ~1 week on satellite ISP production env
+* quirks with implementation of TCP listener logic
 * few issues caching of CloudFlare-alike caches (304 no-more ?) or Etag header
-* going back to either threads or vfork...
+* decision on going back to either threads or vfork...
 * more crash-test, memory-leak hunting, strace statistics and performance tests
 * published an improved Varnish configuration
 #### Version 1.01 - April 2015: